-The Fund may purchase mortgage-backed and asset-backed securities such as collateralized mortgage obligations (CMOs), collateralized loan obligations (CLOs) and collateralized debt obligations (CDOs).
-The Fund's investments may include securities that do not produce immediate cash income, such as zero coupon securities and payment-in-kind securities.
+The Fund may purchase municipal securities.
+The Fund's investments may also include securities that do not produce immediate cash income, such as zero coupon securities and pay-in-kind securities.

-The Fund may purchase and sell securities on a when-issued and delayed delivery basis, which means that the Fund may buy or sell a security with payment and delivery taking place in the future.
+The Fund may purchase and sell securities on a when-issued and delayed delivery basis, which means that the Fund buys or sells a security with payment and delivery taking place in the future.
 The Fund may also engage in "to be announced" (TBA) transactions, which are transactions in which a fund buys or sells mortgage-backed securities on a forward commitment basis.
 The Fund may engage in short sales of TBA mortgages, including short sales on TBA mortgages the Fund does not own.

-The Fund can invest in derivative instruments, including swap contracts, options and futures contracts.
+The Fund can invest in derivative instruments including swap contracts, options, futures contracts and forward foreign currency contracts.

 The Fund can use swap contracts, including interest rate swaps, to hedge or adjust its exposure to interest rates.
-The Fund can further use volatility swaps and credit default swaps to manage interest rate exposure; and total return swaps to manage interest rate and credit exposures.
+The Fund can also use swap contracts, including credit default swaps to create long or short exposure to corporate or sovereign debt securities.
+The Fund can further use swap contracts, including credit default index swaps to hedge credit risk or take a position on a basket of credit entities; total return swaps to gain exposure to a reference asset; and volatility swaps to adjust the volatility profile of the Fund.